Nymphaea ampla

 Nymphaea ampla, also known as the dotleaf waterlily, is a species of flowering plant in the family Nymphaeaceae.
 It is native to Texas, Florida, Mexico, Central America, the Caribbean, and northern and western South America.

 It is depicted in Mayan art alongside jaguars and kings, held cultural significance as a symbol of life, fertility, and birth, with its opiate-like effects used for calming and inducing mild trances.

 Description

 Vegetative characteristics

 Nymphaea ampla is a perennial herb with dark brown, ovoid, unbranched rhizomes without stolons.
-The coriaceous, ovate to orbiculate floating leaves with a dentate margin are 15–45 cm long, and 15–45 cm wide.
+The coriaceous, ovate to orbiculate floating leaves with a dentate margin are long, and 15–45 cm wide.

 Generative characteristics

-The yellowish white, fragrant, diurnal, 7–18 cm wide flowers extend well beyond the water surface.
+The yellowish white, fragrant, diurnal, wide flowers extend well beyond the water surface.

 Cytology

 The chromosome count is n = 14.
 The genome size is 772.62 Mb.
-The chloroplast genome is 159879 bp long.
+The chloroplast genome is 159,879 bp long.

 Taxonomy

 It was first described as Castalia ampla by Richard Anthony Salisbury in 1805.
 It was moved to the genus Nymphaea as Nymphaea ampla by Augustin Pyramus de Candolle in 1821.
 It is placed in the subgenus Nymphaea subg.
 Brachyceras.